tumagonx/XPitory/static_port/vipsdisp/readme.md

 VIPS Display Tiny (mod)
 This viewer is suitable for 32bit OS to open huge images by stream-read them (need < 20MB RAM)
 It display following formats:
-jpeg: up to 4GP
+jpeg: up to 4GP (gigapixels)
-png: theoretically up to 2TP
-tiff(bigtiff): unlimited size
+png: theoretically up to 1TP (terapixels) tiff(bigtiff): unlimited size

 In case of image takes longer to load this means vipsdisp need caching it to %TEMP%